molevol-ub/Puffinus_mauretanicus_genome/README.md

 # Supporting information
 Additional information regarding this publication and draft reference genome are in:

-- NGS raw data file (NCBI BioProject entry):
+- NGS raw data file (NCBI BioProject entry): PRJNXXXXXX
-- The whole-genome shotgun project has been deposited at DDBJ/ENA/GenBank under accession number
+- The whole-genome shotgun project has been deposited at DDBJ/ENA/GenBank under accession number: QLNUXXXXX

 ## Guide on Annotation files